RWBY: Music

 The music for the first eight volumes of RWBY has been composed primarily by Jeff Williams, with additional composition by Steve Goldshein, Mason Lieberman and Alex Abraham.
 Williams was a member of the band Trocadero, who did the music for Rooster Teeth's Red vs. Blue, and eventually composed by himself the music for the three seasons of Red vs. Blue that preceded RWBY.
-Most of the vocals are provided by Williams' daughter Casey Lee Williams, with some additional vocals by Lamar Hall and Sandy Casey.
+Most of the vocals are provided by Williams' daughter Casey Lee Williams, with some additional vocals by Lamar Hall, Sandy Casey, Adrienne Cowan, Williams himself, and others.

 The soundtrack features a variety of genres, most notably intense, fast-paced rock music.
 In an interview with Rooster Teeth, Williams mentioned that he uses his lyrics to foreshadow future events on occasion.
 In developing the songs, Williams uses the show's script and picks out random words and phrases that he thinks are cool.
 He would also get advanced knowledge as to the character's development, their background stories and lives.
 He then picks out the emotions related to the scene, adds tempo, drumbeats, rhythm and eventually composes the song from there.

 In December 2022, Williams announced his retirement from music composition, with his daughter Casey taking over as the lead composer for RWBY starting with Volume 9.
-She is joined by Martin Gonzales, her fellow Ok Goodnight band member.
+She is joined by Martin De Lima and Martin Gonzales, her fellow Ok Goodnight band members.